somiandras/udacitiy-intro-to-ml/report/Enron_project.md

 ### The data

-* The dataset contains financial and email data about 145 persons related to the Enron scandal (146 data points in total including an additional entry for financial totals).
+* The dataset contains financial and email data about 145 persons related to the Enron scandal (146 data points in total, including an additional entry for financial totals).
 There are varying number of features for each individual.
 * We have emailing data for 86 persons, all of them equally has all the five features present.

 __Number of observation for emailing features:__